DenzelBraithwaite/frontend-mentor_mimic/README.md

-# personal-front-end-projects
+# frontendmentor.io website mimic
 A more descriptive README will be added in the future.
-This repo is for personal front end projects.
+This repo is for practicing front-end development.
+Using frontendmentor.io as a "starting template".